Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 Capped (Traditional) Policies

 Employees earn hours up to a maximum balance.
 Once they hit the cap, accrual stops until they use some time.
-Straightforward liability, bounded and predictable.
-Under ASC 710, almost always requires accrual.
+The liability is bounded and predictable.
+Under ASC 710, this almost always requires a monthly accrual.

 Unlimited PTO